 We completed research of existing documents and held multiple public meetings and meetings with county leaders and private individuals.
 We also conducted interviews with historic and archaeological experts and performed preliminary meetings with dive teams to discuss the process of scuba diving to investigate shipwrecks.
 We also conducted preliminary multi-beam sonar examinations of some known shipwrecks and potential shipwreck areas as a means to determine the complexities of mapping out as much of shipwreck area as possible.

 In July of 2017, the Museum was awarded a 2-year grant from the National Park Service to develop and distribute educational materials and presentations about the Cornwallis Shipwrecks.
-We have developed syllibi for multiple classes and training sessions, developed and installed a museum exhibit specifically about the shipwrecks and their recovery, initiated and outdoor exhibit featuring a completed 40-foot colonial gunboat hull, and more.
-In addition, we have worked with private volunteers and corporate donors to perform more side scan sonar investigation of the York River shipwreck area.
+We developed syllibi for multiple classes and training sessions, developed and installed a museum exhibit specifically about the shipwrecks and their recovery, initiated and outdoor exhibit featuring a completed 40-foot colonial gunboat hull, and more.
+In addition, we worked with private volunteers and corporate donors to perform more side scan sonar investigation of the York River shipwreck area.